(Disclosure: Some of the links below may be affiliate links)

 In my opinion, the TER is the most important metric for comparing two different index funds.
 However, this is not the only metric!
 You need to consider many other things as well.

 Assets under Management (AUM)

-There are many index funds tracking the same index.
-Some of them are managing a lot of money and some of them are much smaller.
+Many index funds are tracking the same index.
+Some of them are managing a lot of money, and some of them are much smaller.
 The amount of money one fund manages is called the Assets Under Management (AUM).
-This metrics gives you how much money people invested in the fund.
+This metric gives you how much money people invested in the fund.
 It is an important metric to see if a fund is popular.
 However, it is a bit more difficult to evaluate than the TER.

-Generally, a very large fund is a better choice over a very small one.
+Generally, a very large fund is a better choice than a tiny one.
 If the fund is very small, there is a risk it may end up being closed.
 It may also indicate that it is not popular for some other reasons.
 A very large fund is also probably more liquid than a smaller one.

 Now, there is an exception here.
 If you want to track the performance of an index with small-cap companies, you may want to choose a smaller fund.
-The reason is that if a fund is too big, the large investments in small companies may have a strong effect on its stock price.
+The reason is that if a fund is too big, large investments in small companies may have a significant effect on its stock price.
 Moreover, some small-cap funds have been known to start investing in medium-cap companies when they grew.
-This means you are not investing in the same thing anymore.
+It means you are not investing in the same thing anymore.

-In any case, you should not really consider absolute values.
-For instance, I do not think a fund managing 400 million dollars is necessarily better than a fund managing 350 million dollars.
-However, there is something to be said when you compare a fund managing two billion dollars and one managing ten million dollars.
+In any case, you should not consider absolute values.
+For instance, a fund managing 400 million dollars is not necessarily better than one managing 350 million dollars.
+However, something must be said when you compare a fund managing two billion dollars and one managing ten million dollars.

 Now, there is a slight twist here.
 For many funds, you will find two numbers.
 For instance, if you look at VOO on Vanguard, you will find these two numbers: